braungoodson/test-driven-development/README.md

 * Npm: The node package manager.
 * Grunt: The JavaScript task runner.
 * Karma: A test runner for JavaScript.
+* Jasmine: A behaviour-driven development framework.
 * PhantomJS: A head-less browser.
-* Jasmine: A behaviour-driven development framework.
-* Istnabul: A JavaScript code coverage tool.
+* Istanbul: A JavaScript code coverage tool.